Guidance

 Initial arrival at the prison

 Prison officers working in the prison Registry (Ufficio Matricola) manage arrivals at prison.
 The Ufficio Matricola is the prison office that retains all records relating to the prisoner.
-This office also manages all day-to-day regulations affecting life in prison, such as nominating a lawyer, and forwarding legal documents between you and the Courts.
+This office also manages all day-to-day regulations affecting life in prison, such as appointing a lawyer, and forwarding legal documents between you and the Courts.

 You have the right to inform your family when you are first arrested, or if you are transferred to another facility, once the process and paperwork is complete.
 You have the right to choose one or two legal advisers.
 You can receive visits from your lawyer at any time, but you’ll need to submit a request to the Ufficio Matricola first.
 The prison will schedule the time and date of the visit and inform your lawyer.
 You may be stopped from seeing your lawyer if the court imposed a restriction at the moment of arrest – the restriction can only last for a maximum of 5 days.

-You will be fully searched and prison staff will take your fingerprints.
+You will be fully searched, and prison staff will take your fingerprints.
 You must hand in your valuables and property, such as money, watches, belts, mobile phone.
 You’ll be given written confirmation (verbale) listing the items deposited.

 Together with the Charter, you are also given extracts from the Penitentiary Act and enforcement of liberty deprivation and restriction measures and all prisoners will be told where they can find the full texts of the above-mentioned document.